 Once again, experiment with different settings for the power of two in the line defining deltat.
-Students may be interested in seeing that, for example, 1/8 s (0.125 s) works as expected, but decreasing that value by ten to 1/80 s (0.0125 s) doesn’t!
+Students may be interested in seeing that, for example, 1/8 s (0.125 s) works as expected, but decreasing that value by a factor of ten to 1/80 s (0.0125 s) doesn’t!

 If I were to discuss this issue in class (and I’m not saying we should bring it up unless or until a student “discovers” it), I think I would first tend to use Sherwood’s solution, simply because it allows for more traditional changes in step size without having to worry about integer powers of two.
 I also don’t know whether or not I would intentionally bring this issue up because I worry that it might be a distraction.
 On the other hand, it’s a real issue that students should know about and understand sooner or later.